 Bold, geometric prints inspired by traditional Moroccan motifs are great designs on pillows, rugs and upholstered pieces of furniture.
 Try pairing a chic, contemporary sofa with patterned throw pillows in vivid colours.
 The designs and stunning colours will add a great contrast in the room, which is so common in Moroccan-inspired designs.

-Intricately carved and hand-painted in elaborate motifs, Morocco’s distinctive furniture is known for its unparalleled artisanship and attention to detail.
+Intricately carved and hand-painted, elaborate motifs.
+Known for its artisanship and attention to detail.
 Browse import stores for an authentic Moroccan chest, table or armoire to instantly add character to your home.

-By adding some Moroccan flair to your surroundings you can really transform your home to a dreamland that you have always imagined.
-Make sure to involve the use of rich fabrics, intricate furnishings, artwork and tiles to create your own exotically unique style.
+Add some Moroccan flair to your surroundings to transform your home.
+Use rich fabrics, intricate furnishings, artwork and tiles to create your own exotic and unique style.
+Above all, be creative and have some fun!